Cypre55/Library-Information-System/MD Files/Unit-Testing (1).md

   ###### Scenarios

-  * The EmployeeID is the Librarian.
+  * The EmployeeID is of the Librarian, i.e., LIB0001 (fixed ID of Librarian)
   * The EmployeeID is not the Librarian but is a Library Clerk.
-  * The EmployeeID is not the Librarian but is a Library Member e*
+  * The EmployeeID is not the Librarian but is a Library Member

 * ##### Test Super Class Functionalities